-Nutrition and Dietetics, M.S. & Public Health, M.P.H.
+Nutrition and Dietetics, M.S. and Public Health, M.P.H.
 Dual Degree

 For additional information, see the catalog entries for the following programs: